evkx/evkx.github.io/content/technology/_index.md

 <a href="charging/">
     <img src="https://media.evkx.net/multimedia/technology/charging/ontheroadcharging/charging_1_st.jpg" alt="Charging" title="Charging" class="img-fluid mb-2">
 </a>
 ## Charging

-Electric vehicles (EVs) are becoming more popular and affordable but require a different refueling method than conventional cars.
-Instead of filling up a gas tank, EVs must plug into a charging station and recharge their batteries.
+As electric vehicles (EVs) gain popularity and become more affordable, their refueling process differs significantly from conventional cars.
+Instead of filling up a gas tank, EVs need to be plugged into a charging station to recharge their batteries.

-However, not all EVs and charging stations are compatible.
-Different charging ports and connectors vary by region, speed, and standards.
+However, compatibility between EVs and charging stations can vary.
+Different charging ports and connectors are used depending on the region, charging speed, and standards.

 <a href="charging/" class="btn btn-outline-primary" role="button">Read our charging technology article.</a>

 </div>

 <div class="container shadow p-3 mb-5 bg-body-tertiary rounded border">